 Needs some more finishing touches

 Throughout our months of testing, it held an edge reasonably well — better than many knives in its price range, like the Paudin Universal Classic and Mercer Millenia.
-We found the polymer grip to be comfortable in just about all hands and usable by everyone we asked.
-It is clearly modeled after the Shun Classic chef's knife and does a fairly good job at looking better than its extremely reasonable price would indicate.
+The polymer grip is reasonably comfortable in just about every hand and usable by everyone we asked to chop with this knife.
+Our lead tester noticed “This knife is clearly modeled after the Shun Classic, and does a fairly good job at looking and performing better than its extremely reasonable price would indicate.”

 The finish and balance may not be perfect, but the Babish is a capable knife at an affordable price.